balguzhinov/To-Do-List/README.md

 # To-Do-List
-Create To Do List In JavaScript
+Created To Do List In JavaScript